 - Fix Lightning Port Problems

-Fast Track Tips (for those in the know)
+Fast Track Tips

 - Check your battery level